In this detailed article, we are going to discuss several adventure sports in Nepal.

 There are about 1310 peaks that have been discovered in Nepal.
 About 326 peaks are opened for climbing, the highest peak Mt.
 Everest being one of them.
 Not to forget, 8 among the 14 peaks in the world that measure above 8000m are situated in Nepal!

 The number of treks Nepal has to offer are innumerable.
-The treks are categorized according to the regions they fall into, the Annapurna region and the Everest region being the most popular ones among the trekkers.
+The treks are categorized according to the regions they fall into, the Annapurna region and the Everest region is the most popular ones among the trekkers.
 Each region has its own unique characteristic that makes it distinguishable from the others.
-The vistas that each one of them expose you to are merely impossible to compare.
+The vistas that each one of them exposes you to are merely impossible to compare.

-There are a few easy treks in Nepal that have short walks and last for few days and can be easily attempted by anyone of almost any age.
+There are a few easy treks in Nepal that have short walks and last for a few days and can be easily attempted by anyone of almost any age.
 There are others that are difficult and some even strenuous.
 These require a certain level of physical fitness and probably even prior experiences.
 The most demanding ones are mountain expedition.
 These require training and good skill and knowledge.

 The journey to both, the base and the peak of the mountain takes strong determination and dedication.
-And the views and experiences you are awarded with during the journey is totally worth all the challenges you put yourself through.
+And the views and experiences you are awarded during the journey are totally worth all the challenges you put yourself through.

 When you are trekking to Nepal, you will need different trekking equipment.
-Such equipment includes , hiking poles, 2 person backpacking tents under 200 dollar, sleeping bags, hiking boots, and many more.
+Such equipment includes hiking poles, 2 person backpacking tents under 200 dollars, sleeping bags, hiking boots, and many more.

 2) Bungee jumping and Swing

-Bungee jumping and swing are another very popular extreme sports of Nepal.
+Another doable adventure sports in Nepal is Bungee jumping and swing.
+They are another very popular extreme sports in Nepal.
 The most thrilling one is situated at 3 hrs drive from Kathmandu near the Tibetan border.
 The Bridge is built on a gorge at a height of 160 m with the Bhotekoshi River raging below.
 The other Bungee spot is in Pokhara which is relatively less high but nevertheless stimulating.